Water

 Winter · Caribbean swells

-A broken ankle grounded me from big air kiteboarding, but the foiling world conveniently invents a new sport roughly once a year, so wing foiling appeared right on schedule.
-I got obsessed, then competitive, and eventually won the North American Wing Foil Championship in 2024 and qualified for Team USA.
-I still race, but the newer disciplines have pulled me more toward waves.
-On a hydrofoil, you can find waves everywhere.
+A broken ankle grounded me from big air kiteboarding, then wing foiling appeared right on schedule.
+I got obsessed, got competitive, won the North American Wing Foil Championship in 2024, and qualified for Team USA.

-Foils unlock waves in a way nothing else does.
-They're technical and absurdly efficient.
-You learn to engage with any pocket of energy: a puff of wind, a malformed chunk of chop, the smallest swell.
-You can feel and surf with all of it.
+Foils change how you can engage with the power of nature.
+You learn to hunt and flow with any pocket of energy: a puff of wind, a malformed chunk of chop, the smallest swell.

-I've tackled every foil discipline at this point: kite, wing, downwind SUP, Foil Drive, tow foiling behind a jet ski, behind a miniature remote-controlled semi-autonomous jet ski (looking at you, Tow Boogie), and now parawing.
-We apparently have to invent a more obscure sport every year.
-You're welcome to call it all windsurfing.
-I won't correct you.
+I have tackled just about every foil discipline at this point: kite, wing, downwind SUP, Foil Drive, tow foiling behind a jet ski, behind a miniature remote-controlled semi-autonomous jet ski, and now parawing.